karanskush/Mudra-OS/DEPLOYMENT_GUIDE.md

    - Click "New Service" → "GitHub Repo"
    - Select your repository
    - Set the **Root Directory** to `backend`
+   - Railway will automatically use the `Dockerfile` for Go installation
    - Set environment variables:
      ```
      DATABASE_URL=postgresql://... (from PostgreSQL service)